 Craig Albers is a native of rural northern Wisconsin and serves as Co-Director of the RERIC.
-He is an Associate Professor of Educational Psychology at UW-Madison, Director of the APA-accredited school psychology PhD program, Chair of UW’s Prevention and Intervention Sciences training program, and Editor-Elect of the Journal of School Psychology.
+He is an Associate Professor of Educational Psychology at UW-Madison, Director of the APA-accredited school psychology PhD program, Chair of UW’s Prevention and Intervention Sciences training program, and Editor of the Journal of School Psychology.
 His research examines universal screening, prevention and early intervention models, as well as the provision of services to underrepresented students, including those in rural settings.
 Dr. Albers received his PhD in Educational Psychology at Arizona State University.

-Andy Garbacz serves as Co-Director of the RERIC and is an Assistant Professor of Educational Psychology at UW–Madison.
+Andy Garbacz serves as Co-Director of the RERIC and is an Associate Professor of Educational Psychology at UW–Madison.
 He is also Director of the Educational Psychology Department’s Prevention, Intervention, and Enhancement Graduate Training Program.
 Andy’s work focuses on prevention and early intervention within a home-school-community interconnected framework.
 He emphasizes promoting mental health for families and youth.
 Andy is a licensed psychologist and licensed/certified school psychologist.
 He received a PhD in Psychological Studies in Education from the University of Nebraska–Lincoln.

 Gina Bednarek is a doctoral student in the School Psychology program.
 She earned her BS in Psychology from UW-Madison and after graduation worked as a Research Specialist at the Center for Healthy Minds and the HealthEmotions Research Institute.
 She is trained to conduct the Kiddie Schedule for Affective Disorders and Schizophrenia clinical interview and through this training developed an interest in studying children and adolescents with anxiety and depression and learning about ways to better support their parents and teachers.
 Gina is currently a project assistant with RERIC on the FOCUS project that addresses the mental health needs of rural communities and schools.